Sørvágsvatn

-Sørvágsvatn is the largest lake in the Faroe Islands.
-It is situated on the island of Vágar between the municipalities of Sørvágur and Vágar.
-Its area is 3.4 km2, more than three times the size of Fjallavatn, the second largest lake, also located on Vágar.
+Leitisvatn, sometimes called Sørvágsvatn, is the largest lake in the Faroe Islands.
+It is situated on the island of Vágar, between the municipalities of Sørvágur and Vágar.
+The local reference is mostly just Vatnið ("The lake").
+The area is 3.4 km2, more than three times the size of Fjallavatn, the second largest lake, also located on Vágar.

 Name

 Among the locals, there is disagreement regarding the name of the lake.
 The inhabitants of Sørvágur to the west prefer Sørvágsvatn, which means "the lake by Sørvágur".
 The inhabitants of Miðvágur and Sandavágur to the east prefer Leitisvatn, which means "the lake by Leiti", referring to the territory on the east side of it.

-The village of Miðvágur is situated closer to the lake than Sørvágur, but the latter is considered to have been settled earlier.
-Sørvágur – alongside Bøur and Sandavágur – is considered one of the three original settlements on Vágar.
+The village of Miðvágur is closer to the lake than Sørvágur, but the latter is considered to have been settled earlier.
+Sørvágur —alongside Bøur and Sandavágur—is considered one of the three original settlements on Vágar.
 These divided the land on the island into three equal regions of 60 marks, which would place the lake within Sørvágur's region.

-The locals mostly refer to it as Vatnið ("the lake"), which is understood as a reference to that body of water.
-It is mostly when people from other parts of the Faroes refer to the lake by one of its given names that the debate will occur.
+The locals mostly refer to it as Vatnið ("the lake"), which is understood to refer to that body of water.
+The debate occurs mostly when people from other parts of the Faroes refer to the lake by one of its given names.